msupply-foundation/conforma-web-app/docs/public/content/demo/demo_guide/index.md

    A reviewer will approve this application, which will create your organisation in the system.

-3. **Apply for a license for your company to register products**
+3. **Apply for a licence for your company to register products**

    This will require 2 levels of review -- an initial screening, and an an assessment by a more senior reviewer.
-You will receive a PDF license and permission to register a product (for 3 days)
+You will receive a PDF licence and permission to register a product (for 3 days)

 4. **Register a product**